simeononsecurity/simeononsecurity.ch/content/articles/mastering-edr-security-endpoint-protection-guide/index.en.md

 When a security incident occurs, EDR solutions immediately notify security teams, providing them with detailed information about the incident.
 This enables teams to quickly assess the severity of the incident and take immediate action to contain and remediate it.

-Automated investigation workflows streamline the incident response process, allowing security teams to gather relevant information, analyze the incident, and take appropriate measures to mitigate the threat.
+Automated investigation workflows simplify the incident response process, allowing security teams to gather relevant information, analyze the incident, and take appropriate measures to mitigate the threat.
 Centralized management consoles provide a unified view of all security incidents, enabling efficient coordination and collaboration among security teams.

 By using EDR security, organizations can significantly reduce incident response times, minimizing the impact of security incidents and ensuring business continuity.